e-sensing/sits/README.md

 Nowosad.
 Marius Appel, Martin Tennekes, Robert Hijmans, Ron Wehrens, and Tim Appelhans, respectively chief developers of the packages `sf`/`stars`, `supercells`, `gdalcubes`, `tmap`, `terra`, `kohonen`, and `leafem`.
+We are grateful for the work of Dirk Eddelbuettel on `Rcpp` and `RcppArmadillo`.
 The `sits` package recognises the great work of the RStudio team, including the `tidyverse`.
 Many thanks to Daniel Falbel for his great work in the `torch` and `luz` packages.
 Charlotte Pelletier shared the python code that has been reused for the TempCNN machine learning model.
 We would like to thank Maja Schneider for sharing the python code that helped the implementation of the `sits_lighttae()` and `sits_tae()` model.
-We recognise the importance of the work by Chris Holmes and Mattias Mohr on the STAC specification and API.
+We recognize the importance of the work by Chris Holmes and Mattias Mohr on the STAC specification and API.

 ### Acknowledgements for Financial and Material Support